NHSDigital/FHIR-R4-UKCORE-STAGING-MAIN/guides/UK-Core-Implementation-Guide-STU3-Sequence/Home/ProfilesandExtensions/Sprint-7-Proposals.page.md

 </tr>
 <tr>
 <td>{{pagelink:Extension-UKCore-CuffSize,text:Extension-UKCore-CuffSize}}</td>
-<td>An extension on the {{pagelink:Profile-Device-BloodPressure}} to record the cuff size used on the device which was used to monitor the patient's blood pressure.</td>
+<td>An extension on the {{pagelink:UKCore-Device-BloodPressure}} to record the cuff size used on the device which was used to monitor the patient's blood pressure.</td>
 <td><a href="https://simplifier.net/HL7FHIRUKCoreR4/Extension-UKCore-CuffSize/~issues?level=File">Report Issue for Extension-UKCore-CuffSize</td>
 </tr>
 <tr>
 <td>{{pagelink:Extension-UKCore-RecordingSetting,text:Extension-UKCore-RecordingSetting}}</td>
-<td>An extension on the {{pagelink:Profile-Observation-VitalSigns}} to record the setting in which the observation was made.</td>
+<td>An extension on the {{pagelink:UKCore-Observation-VitalSigns}} to record the setting in which the observation was made.</td>
 <td><a href="https://simplifier.net/HL7FHIRUKCoreR4/Extension-UKCore-RecordingSetting/~issues?level=File">Report Issue for Extension-UKCore-RecordingSetting</td>
 </tr>
 <tr>
 <td><a href="http://hl7.org/fhir/R4/extension-observation-bodyposition.html">observation-bodyPosition</a></td>
-<td>A HL7 core-defined extension, on the {{pagelink:Profile-Observation-VitalSigns}}, to record the body position at the time an observation was made.
+<td>A HL7 core-defined extension, on the {{pagelink:UKCore-Observation-VitalSigns}}, to record the body position at the time an observation was made.
 This has a binding to {{pagelink:ValueSet-UKCore-BodyPosition}}.</td>
 <td></td>
 </tr>
 </table>